20 fun, fascinating, and frickin’ cool hiking facts to geek out on

-Whether you’re a newbie hiker or an old hand, our list of 20 hiking facts will have something to surprise, inspire, and get up the stoke levels for your next hiking trip
+Whether you’re a newcomer to the hiking world or a trail veteran, our 20 hiking facts will have something to surprise and inspire ahead of your next hiking trip

-1. Hiking is the fourth most popular outdoor activity in the US behind running, fishing, and biking (aka fast hiking, stationary hiking, and lazy hiking*).
+1. Hiking is the most popular outdoor activity in the US, having overtaken running, fishing, and biking – and its popularity is still growing.

 2. The Swiss have something of a national fetish for hiking and are blessed with the highest density of hiking trails per square kilometer in the world – that’s 1.9km of hiking trail per square 1 kilometer of land nationwide.
 In the Canton of Appenzell Ausserrhoden, this figure rises to a frankly awesome/crazy/logistically mind-boggling 3.4km per square kilometer.